Ravindra Jadeja out of T20 World Cup, set to undergo knee surgery | Sports-Games

 In his senior career (domestic and international), which also includes domestic first-class, List A and IPL games, Jadeja has bowled over 7000 overs in nearly 630 games across formats, for 897 scalps.

-Add to it the overs bowled in the nets and the 13,000 runs scored at the senior level (domestic and international), and it gets worse.
+Add to this the overs he bowled in the nets and the 13,000 runs scored at the senior level (domestic and international), and it gets worse.

 It will take a considerable amount of time and a thorough rehabilitation programme before he can make a comeback to international cricket.